sciencepark-coderdojo/sciencepark-coderdojo.github.io/_posts/2020-01-18-makecode-arcade.md

 ---
-title:  "MakeCode Arcade"
+title:  "January CoderDojo: Introducing MakeCode Arcade"
 date:   2020-01-25 00:25:37 +0000
 categories: event
 ---

-[MakeCode Arcade](https://arcade.makecode.com/) is a block-based programming environment like Scratch and Micro:bit, but specially designed to help you build different kinds of games.
-With MakeCode Arcade, you build all parts of the game from scratch.
+This session we introduced [MakeCode Arcade](https://arcade.makecode.com/).
+MakeCode Arcade is a block-based programming environment like Scratch and Micro:bit, but specially designed to help you build different kinds of games.
+MakeCode Arcade, you build all parts of the game from scratch.
 You get to make the art, pick enemies, and even decide how to keep score!

 ![makecode-maze](/assets/images/2020-01-18-makecode.gif)